 It will be celebrated around the world by more than 1 billion people, and more Chinese tidbits from Refinery29.

 Three million visitors hit the streets of Venice, and many of them carry on the tradition of wearing masks.
 Although Mussolini banned the celebration, artists brought it back.
-You need to check out the gallery of beautiful photos on Resource Travel.

 First photo: Cabinet of American illustration (Library of Congress)